kaihanau/gcal_extraction/README.md

-# Google Calendar Events Collector
+# Google Calendar Events Fetcher

-A Python utility for fetching events from multiple Google Calendars and storing them in a PostgreSQL database.
+A lightweight Python utility for fetching events from multiple Google Calendars and exporting them as a pandas DataFrame.

 ## Overview

-This tool automates the process of:
+This tool provides a simpler implementation to:
-1. Authenticating with Google Calendar API
+1. Authenticate with Google Calendar API
-2. Fetching events from multiple Google Calendars
+2. Fetch events from multiple Google Calendars
-3. Formatting and processing the data
+3. Format the data into a pandas DataFrame for further analysis
-4. Storing the events in a PostgreSQL database

 ## Features

 - OAuth 2.0 authentication with Google APIs
+- Support for retrieving events from multiple calendars
-- Pagination support for retrieving large numbers of events
+- Pagination for handling large numbers of events
-- Handles multiple calendar sources
-- Safe datetime parsing for different format types
-- Efficient batch database insertions
+- Comprehensive event data including:
+  - Event ID and summary
+  - Start and end times
+  - Guest information
+  - Creation timestamp

 ## Requirements

 - Python 3.6+
-- PostgreSQL database
 - Google Cloud Platform project with Calendar API enabled

 ## Dependencies